Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 ## Travel Agency

-Travel Agency entity contains reservation-tracking and issue resolution information.
+The Travel Agency entity encompasses information related to reservation tracking and issue resolution.

 Decisions:
-- Dat acollection is maintained up to date by support engineers.
+- Data acollection is maintained up to date by support engineers.
+This is acceptable for the MVP stage of the servicd.

 ### Fields
-- ID
+- ID: Unique identifier for the travel agency.
-- Name
+- Name: Name of the travel agency.
-- Description - info about the travel agency.
-Is used for internal purposes and to be presented to user.
-Contains contact information.
+- Description: Provides information about the travel agency, utilized for internal purposes and presentation to the user.
+This section also contains contact information.
-- API URL - URL to be used for tracking resevation updates for this agency
+- API URL: The URL used to track reservation updates for this agency.

 ### Inbound Links
-- User - user for whom this travel agency is preferred for the issue resolution
+- User: Identifies the user who prefers this travel agency for issue resolution.

 ## Notification